SegersIan/knowledge-base/communication/index.md

 * "What are any of the disciplines but a way in which people try to make sense of the world or the universe?
 Mathematics is one of way of doing that, just as literature is, or philosophy, or history.
 Mat does it by looking for patterns and abstracting-that is, by examining a specific case and generalizing from that."
 * "I believe that writing is an effective means of improving thinking skills because a person must mentally process ideas in order to write an explanation.
 Writing als improves self-esteem because mentally processed ideas then belong to the write and not just the teach or the textbook author" (Professor VanOrden)

-## Writing Well And Writing To Learn

-These notes come from 2 different books by the same author, but the content feel so intertwined, it feels like one book.

-Writing organizes and clarifies our thoughts.
-You might fear that "simple, clear thoughts" means a "simple mind", but that's not true.
-Someone who is able to formulate clear, simple thoughts put in the extra thinking, required after the first offloading of thoughts.

 ### Types Of Non-Fiction Writing